Problem-informed Graphical Quantum Generative Learning: Introduction

 Probabilistic graphical models (PGMs) provide a mathematical framework for representing structure in generative learning problems defined over random variables \cite{koller2009probabilistic} and, as such, can be exploited to construct problem-informed QML models, as depicted in Fig.~\ref{fig:architecture}.
 The two main classes of PGMs are Bayesian networks (BNs) and Markov networks (MNs).
 BNs provide a highly interpretable approach to graphical modelling by using a directed graph, leading to numerous real-world applications across many disciplines \cite{heckerman1995real}.
 However, in certain domains, such as those involving spacial or relational data, MNs provide a more natural representation, since they do not define the orientation of the graph edges \cite{murphy2012machine}.

 While there are several excellent works concerning the quantum circuit implementation of BNs \cite{low2014quantum, borujeni2021quantum, gao2022enhancing}, MNs are not well-studied in the context of QML.
 In this work, we investigate the applicability of the framework provided by MNs to generative QML with classical data.
 We propose a problem-informed model, that aims to learn the distribution over random variables, where the independence relations are efficiently represented by a MN.
-As opposed to previous problem-agnostic QCBMs, this Ansatz can capture higher order correlations between the corresponding random variables and potentially reduce the number of trainable parameters, while also increasing performance.
+As opposed to previous problem-agnostic QCBMs, this Ansatz can capture higher-order correlations between the corresponding random variables and potentially reduce the number of trainable parameters, while also increasing performance.
+Throughout the paper, by higher-order correlations, we refer to correlations, that cannot be described by fewer-body (e.g., pairwise) relationships.
 While this construction relies on the knowledge of the MN structure, that can be hard to infer from data, the graph representation is readily available in various application domains.
 We argue that this new model class has the potential to demonstrate quantum advantage, since it contains the class of QAOA circuits \cite{farhi2014quantum}, that were shown to produce classically hard probability distributions \cite{farhi2016quantum, krovi2022average}.
 Besides model design, we also show the potential of the PGM framework to construct benchmarks for generative QML models, where the problem complexity can be fine-tuned in multiple factors.
 We perform numerical experiments based on this benchmark proposal against both problem-agnostic and BN-based QML models.
 Finally, we present a preliminary analysis of trainability and define a class of efficient graphical representations, that have higher potential in this context.

 It is important to note that, while we concentrate on the significance of problem-specific model construction in the context of QML, this trend is also present in classical ML, where much larger models can be implemented \cite{von2021informed}.
 This further illustrates the power of problem-informed approaches, relevant not only for near-term devices, but potentially for the large-scale fault-tolerant quantum computing as well.